Using the SRI in Balanced Faculty Evaluation

 But even with the understanding that student ratings are important and necessary, we have also clearly articulated that this feedback is just one piece of the puzzle.
 Other forms of information about instructor effectiveness are needed to create an accurate and balanced evaluation.
 This is especially true when such evaluations are being used for tenure and promotion, merit pay, and other personnel-related decision making.

 Institutions can create a system of faculty evaluation that considers multiple sources of evidence such as classroom observation, self-evaluation, review of curriculum materials, student feedback and more, to create a holistic view of how effective faculty are as well as providing resources for improving instruction.
 This balanced evaluation of faculty is crucial to an institution’s success at improving instruction as well as ensuring the fair and meaningful evaluation of faculty--a process that should be transparent and involve faculty from the beginning.

 There are many ways a balanced system of evaluation can be achieved.
 Read more about balanced faculty evaluation in our IDEA Paper, Best Practices in the Evaluation of Teaching - IDEA Paper #69.

-IDEA offers several Balanced Faculty Evaluation consulting options including workshops and various trainings.
+IDEA offers several Balanced Faculty Evaluation consulting options including workshops and various trainings as well as no-cost resources.
 Take a look and let us know how we can help.